Bromous acid

-Bromous acid is the inorganic compound with the formula of HBrO_{2}.
+Bromous acid is the inorganic compound with the formula of HBrO2|auto=1.
 It is an unstable compound, although salts of its conjugate base – bromites – have been isolated.
 In acidic solution, bromites decompose to bromine.

 Discovery

 In 1905, Richards A. H. proved the existence of bromous acid through a series of experiments involving silver nitrate (AgNO_{3}) and bromine.
 The reaction of excess cold aqueous to form hypobromous acid (HBrO), silver bromide (AgBr) and nitric acid (HNO_{3}):